jido/INIT/README.md

 Usual-carer = %(Amanda)
 ~~~

 The property takes the value of the referenced property.

-This is particularly useful for inserting a complex property in the middle of simple properties.
+> **NOTE:** This is particularly useful for inserting a complex property in the middle of simple properties.

 The character **%** in a property value can be written using **%%** to distinguish it from a reference.

 A property belonging to a property set can be referenced using **:** to separate the property name from the set name.

 If the referenced property is a simple property, its value can be combined with the property value.

 The text of the reference is replaced with the text of the referenced property value.

 Example: